onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 test every release against grueling conditions that may only occasionally occur in a production environment.

-Many forms of distributed tests can be difficult to formulate, or time consuming for developers to build.
+Many forms of distributed tests can be both difficult to formulate and time consuming for developers to build.
 Luckily, a paper, [Simple Testing Can Prevent Most Critical Failures Yuan et. al.](http://www.eecg.toronto.edu/~yuan/papers/failure_analysis_osdi14.pdf) found that almost all distributed systems failures can be reproduced with 3 or fewer nodes.
-However we were in need a better way to test for these forms of faults.
+We were in, however, need of a better way to test for these forms of faults.

 Kyle Kingsbury's [Jepsen](https://github.com/aphyr/jepsen) library and [Call Me Maybe](https://aphyr.com/tags/jepsen) series have been blazing a path to